thesofakillers/movie-recommender/README.md

-# Movie Reccomender
+# Movie Recommender
 Originally made for my university's Department of Computer Science's course _Software, Systems & Applications_ under the sub-module _Web Technologies_, as part of the coursework in 2018/2019.

-This project aims develop a personalized web application which provides movie reccomendations to users based on a suitable reccomendation algorithm which makes use of user similarities and a movie ratings database.
+This project aims develop a personalized web application which provides movie recommendations to users based on a suitable recommendation algorithm which makes use of user similarities and a movie ratings database.

 ## Description
 The website has 3 main sections: Browse, Profile and Recommendations, in addition to Login/out functionality.